ddcap/halvade/README.md

 Halvade
 =======

 Halvade, a mapreduce implementation of the best practice DNA-seq/RNA-seq pipeline by Broad Institute.
+More information is available in the bioinformatics paper [here](http://bioinformatics.oxfordjournals.org/content/early/2015/04/15/bioinformatics.btv179.full.pdf+html).

 To build Halvade run this command in the `halvade` folder: